aws-samples/service-screener-v2/README.md

 ## Prerequisites
 1. Please review the [DISCLAIMER](./DISCLAIMER.md) before proceeding.
 2. You must have an existing AWS Account.
 3. You must have an IAM User with sufficient read permissions.
 Here is a sample [policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_examples_iam_read-only-console.html).
-Additionally, The IAM User must also have full access to AWS CloudShell i.e. AWSCloudShellFullAccess.
+Additionally, The IAM User must also have both full access to AWS CloudShell i.e. AWSCloudShellFullAccess, and "cloudformation:CreateStack"

 ## Installing service-screener V2
 1. [Log in to your AWS account](https://docs.aws.amazon.com/cloudshell/latest/userguide/getting-started.html#start-session) using the IAM User with sufficient permissions described above.